 The Innovation Project is part of every MBA students' experience.
-As a full-time student, you'll conduct your Innovation Project during the fall of the second year, either independently or with a small cohort.
+As a part-time student, you'll conduct your Innovation Project during the fall of second year, either independently or with a small cohort.
 Each student's project plan is submitted to and approved by the faculty board.
-The Innovation Project carries 2 credits and is a graded component of the program.
+The Innovation Project carries 2 credits and is a graded component the program.

 Innovation Project Objectives

 - Choosing a project that carries relevance and value for your career plans.
 The Innovation Project will demonstrate the application of concepts learned in the MBA Program, as well as a clear connection between your work as a student and your professional field of interest.